T1A0R3S2H/Pokedex-Assignment/README.md

-Here’s a simple and concise `README.md` file for your Pokémon Listing application using the PokéAPI:

----

 # Pokémon Listing App

 This project is a simple Pokémon listing page built using React and the PokéAPI.
 It allows users to view a list of Pokémon, search for specific Pokémon with a debounce functionality, and filter them by type.
 The project is styled using Tailwind CSS (or plain CSS if preferred).